 - Leadership opportunities: Michigan Radiology and Michigan Medicine are committed to resident leadership.
 At a department level, our residents sit on several committees including the Michigan Radiology Quality Collaborative and direct most divisional initiatives (with the help of a faculty mentor).
 At a hospital level, we are engaged in the House Officer Association (resident union) as well as multiple oversight committees regarding patient safety and medicolegal cases.
 More broadly, we routinely head statewide groups such as the Michigan Radiological Society (MRS) and occupy positions in national organizations, such as the AUR and ACR, in part thanks to support from our faculty.

 - Additional training: One benefit of training at such a large university is the availability of countless additional certificate programs that may fulfill a particular interest of yours.
 A popular example is the Healthcare Administration Scholars Program, which provides a two-year certificate that explores the many aspects of healthcare administration and how to navigate them.

 The Research: Research opportunities at Michigan Radiology abound.
 Almost every faculty member has a clinical project primed and ready for a resident to join.
 We also recognize the importance of sharing these projects with the rest of the Radiology community and encourage residents to present at national or international conferences with a generous stipend.
 In previous years, residents have traveled as far as Germany, Austria, Spain, Iceland, Korea, and Denmark to share their work.

-The Moonlighting: Michigan Radiology has three satellite sites within 30 minutes of the main hospital that require extended off-hour physician coverage, providing ample moonlighting shifts reserved solely for residents.
-Many residents find this gives them a great head start on paying off their student loans.
+The Moonlighting: Michigan Radiology has multiple satellite sites within 30 minutes of the main hospital that require extended off-hour physician coverage, providing ample moonlighting shifts for residents.